ExpressLRS/Docs/docs/quick-start/lua-howto.md

 Now that you have flashed your TX it is time to learn how to use the ELRS lua script!

-*If you flashed via WiFi you need a different version of the lua than you already installed.*
+*If you flashed via WiFi or were on a version previous to 2.x you need a different version of the lua than you already installed.*

 ## Installing the Lua Script